-New Year's Day

-Memorial Day

-Independence Day

-Labor Day

-Thanksgiving Day

-Friday after Thanksgiving

-Christmas Eve

-Christmas Day

-Floating Holiday
+New Year's Day Memorial Day Independence Day Labor Day Thanksgiving Day Friday after Thanksgiving Day Christmas Eve Day Christmas Day Floating Holiday

-In addition, except for certain departments which have special procedures, all working days between Christmas to New Year's Day will be considered as paid annual leave in addition to annual leave granted under the Annual Leave policy and is subject to the provisions of that policy.
-All work between Christmas and New Year's, except emergency call-ins, must be approved in writing in advance by a department's cabinet officer, with a copy of approval given to the Vice President of Finance.
+In addition, except for certain departments which have special procedures, all working days between the day after Christmas to New Year's Day will be considered as a paid annual leave and is granted in addition to annual leave granted under the Annual Leave policy and is subject to the provisions of that policy.
+This annual leave is in addition to the earned annual leave.